HIP-1195: Hiero hooks and an application to allowances

 .
 If the CryptoUpdateTransactionBody

-already occupied, it will fail with status HOOK_INDEX_IN_USE
+to create a hook with an id that is already occupied, it will fail with status INDEX_IN_USE

-a hook from an index not in use, it will fail with status HOOK_NOT_FOUND
+update transaction tries to delete a hook with an id not in use, it will fail with status HOOK_NOT_FOUND

 We extend the Account